Hodgkin Lymphoma

 Key Limitations:

-Bottom Line: ctDNA testing in Hodgkin lymphoma provides exceptional prognostic information (HR 13.2 for PET-negative/MRD-positive patients) and reveals universal therapeutic targets (9p24.1 amplification enabling 69-72% ORR with checkpoint inhibitors).
+Bottom Line: ctDNA testing in Hodgkin lymphoma provides exceptional prognostic information (HR 6.9 for MRD-positive patients after 2 cycles in HD21 substudy; 4-year PFS 72.2% vs 95.3%) and reveals universal therapeutic targets (9p24.1 amplification enabling 69-72% ORR with checkpoint inhibitors).
 However, ctDNA-guided treatment adaptation remains investigational pending completion of interventional trials.
 Current applications focus on risk stratification, treatment intensification in high-risk patients, and clinical trial enrollment rather than routine therapy de-escalation.

 References